RTSAK FAQ - Frequently Asked Questions

 Border Gateway Protocol is how networks share reachability information.
 When your network announces a prefix, that advertisement propagates globally, telling other networks how to reach your addresses.

-How quickly do BGP changes propagate?
+How fast do BGP routing changes propagate across the internet?

 What is MOAS (Multiple Origin AS)?